 Here’s how to create an email that people will actually read:

-- Choose your weapon.
+- Choose your engine.
 Pick an email marketing tool with powerful drag and drop design features and easy-to-use analytics.
 A number of campus units use MailChimp or Constant Contact.

 - Focus.
 Reduce the randomness of your email newsletter by keeping it to one very specific topic.